jaredhill4/pt-static/README.md

    }
    ```

-   Note that we use dot notation for the `data` value to indicate in path to the file in the `data` directory where the data for this page will be stored:
+   Note that we use dot notation for the `data` value to indicate the path to the file in the `data` directory where the data for this page will be stored.

 2. Add the data file to `data/pages`.